Skin Condition Treatments in Sarasota, FL

-Dermatologic surgeon Dr. Elizabeth Callahan and her associates provide a full range of medical dermatology services in Sarasota.
-As professionals dedicated to the health of your skin, we perform everything from the important annual skin exam to the care of rosacea and acne.
+Dermatologic surgeon Dr. Elizabeth Callahan and her associates provide a full range of skin condition treatments in Sarasota.
+As professionals dedicated to the health of your skin, we perform various skin condition treatment procedures from the important annual skin exam to the care of rosacea and acne.
 As a valued SkinSmart Dermatology® patient, you will be advised of and treated for all dermatologic conditions, including skin cancer.

 Athlete’s foot is caused by a fungus that grows in warm, moist areas, such as the toes, heels and between the fingers.
 We can treat it with both topical and oral medication.